dingusdk/PythonIhcSdk/readme.md

 # Note

+Version 2.x.x has changed the naming to make pylint happy, so if you are upgrading from version 1.x.x you will have to make changes to your code.

 From version 1.0.2 (first release), folder structure has been changed to make is easier to have the libray included in PyPi.
 The library files are now in the ihcsdk subfolder